 One last benefit to mention to avoiding coning during and after pregnancy and learn to activate your deep core muscles properly is to also help in prevention of incontinence.

-The Knocked Up Fitness® Program’s are designed with diastsis recti in mind.
-That said, if an exercise creates any coning try to first connect your deep core and if you still see coning of your belly then skip that exercise and move on to the next or replace that core exercise with a simpler one such as cat cows.
-Join my private facebook group “Diastasis Recti” here, to join in on the discussion.
+The Knocked Up Fitness® Program’s and my Core Rehab Program are designed with diastasis recti in mind.
+That said, if an exercise creates any coning try to first connect your deep core and if you still see coning of your belly then skip that exercise and move on to the next or replace that core exercise with a simpler one such as cat cows, pelvic tilts, and hip rolls.